alwaysdata/documentation/e-mails/catch-all.en.md

 tags = ["e-mail"]
 +++

-To collect everything that is sent to addresses that do not exist in your domain, you can create a [catch-all](https://en.wikipedia.org/wiki/Email_filtering#Methods) address.
+To collect every message that is sent to addresses that do not (or no longer) exist in your domain, you can create a [catch-all](https://en.wikipedia.org/wiki/Email_filtering#Methods) address.

 Illustration: `*@example.org`